Pumpherston: Amenities

 Pumpherston shares a primary school, Pumpherston & Uphall Station Community Primary School, with near neighbour Uphall Station.
 For secondary education is provided at nearby Broxburn Academy.

 Pumpherston has a variety of sporting amenities including Pumpherston Golf Club, Pumpherston Bowling Club and Recreation Park, the home of Pumpherston Juniors Football Club (Pumpherston F.C.).

 In 2005 Pumpherston United F.C was formed to provide an opportunity for children from Pumpherston and the surrounding areas to take part in regular sporting activities.
 In only its third year the youth football club achieved an Access Level Award through West Lothian Council's Community Sports Club Development Scheme.
 The certificate awarded to the club confirms that Pumpherston United F.C demonstrates appropriate levels of efficiency in Child Protection, Good Coaching Practice, Club Management and First Aid.

 "Dukla Pumpherston" is a charity football team that originates from a fictional football team used by the comedian Tony Roper in the 1980s for the Naked Radio show.
 The name "Dukla Pumpherston" is said to originate from a play entitled "The Broons" held in Pumpherston Scout Hall circa 1982.
 However, the team now play to raise funds and awareness for various charities.

 Transport

 Uphall Station road is the main road through the village.
 The nearest railway station is Uphall railway station which lies to the north of Pumpherston at Uphall Station village.

-McGill's Scotland East operate bus service X24 between Edinburgh and Deans North via Corstorphine, Broxburn and Livingston.
+Lothian Country operate bus service 72 between Fauldhouse & Kirkliston via Whitburn, Livingston, Broxburn & Winchburgh calling at the town.